Farrier's €495,000 Fermoy home is a shoe-in for a quick sale

 “We used to sit up in the bales of hay in the barn next to the forge, with the chickens, listening to him banging away,” says Marilyn, adding they had ponies here, goats, sheep, and hens.
 “If we could only pick up the house and move it with us, we would,” she admits, though the menagerie might be hard to accommodate in their now-adult lives.

-Her sister Christine now lives in Chicago, and she and her partner are moving less far to the west, near Sixmilebridge as she’s now a podiatrist, based in University Hospital Limerick.
+Her sister Christina now lives in Chicago, and she and her partner are moving less far to the west, near Sixmilebridge as she’s now a podiatrist, based in University Hospital Limerick.

 Ah now, stop, this story could run away with itself?